DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2021-07-30-gcse-changes.md

 ![Screenshot of new initial question.](new-first-question.png "New initial question")

-If candidates do not have a qualification, they're now asked if they're currently studying for one:
+If candidates do not have a qualification, they’re now asked if they’re currently studying for one:

 ![Screenshot of currently studying question.](currently-studying.png "Currently studying question")

-If candidates do have a GCSE, but the grade is below the requirement, they're asked if they're retaking the GCSE:
+If candidates do have a GCSE, but the grade is below the requirement, they’re asked if they’re retaking the GCSE:

 ![Screenshot of currently retaking question.](currently-retaking.png "Currently retaking question")

-If candidates are not currently studying for a qualification, and do not already have one, they're shown a page reminding them of the requirements.
+If candidates are not currently studying for a qualification, and do not already have one, they’re shown a page reminding them of the requirements.

 The page also: